ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 #### [HasJobs](https://hasjob.co/)

-HasJob is easy to follow job portal.
+HasJob is an easy to follow job portal.
 You will find jobs posted by emerging to well-established startups of India.
 I am following HasJobs since day one of my career.
-During my early days, I used to run a [bot](https://github.com/ultimatecoder/hasjobbot) to apply all the latest openings of the day.
-I am not using that tool now, but If you are interested in making that bot compatible with the new HasJob, please create an issue [here](https://github.com/ultimatecoder/hasjobbot/issues) to show your interest.
+During my early days, I used to run a [bot](https://github.com/ultimatecoder/hasjobbot) to apply to all the latest openings of the day.
+I am not using that tool now, but if you are interested in making that bot compatible with the new HasJob, please create an issue [here](https://github.com/ultimatecoder/hasjobbot/issues) to show your interest.
 I am happy to hack on this project again.